 This article demonstrates how to work with Google BigQuery in Stambia.

-You must have previously installed Google Cloud Platform connector to be able to work with Google BigQuery.
+You must have previously installed Google Cloud Platform and Google BigQuery Components to be able to work with Google BigQuery.

 Please refer to the following article that will guide you to accomplish this.

-When Stambia DI Google Cloud Platform Connector is installed and configured, you can start creating your first Metadata.
+When Stambia DI Google Cloud Platform Component and BigQuery Components are installed and configured, you can start creating your first Metadata.

 This will then allow to perform the first reverses of Metadata and first Mapping Examples.